-In our highly connected world, a clearly thought-through technology strategy can make or break any strategic advantage you seek.
+In our highly connected world, a distinctly thought-through technology strategy can make or break any strategic advantage you seek.

-In order to be competitive you must give your customers access to your systems so they can control the supply of products and services from you.
+To be competitive, you must give your customers access to your systems so they can control the supply of products and services from you.
 Yes, allowing them to help themselves can improve customer service!
 This only works of course if your systems are well designed, intuitive to use and reliable.

 So how do you develop technology in your business?

 You need to consider the following steps to develop your technology strategy:

 - Understand the purpose of your business.
 Start with WHY you do what you do (YouTube Simon Sinek “Start with Why”)

 - Using the ‘Value Proposition Canvas’, write down what your customer is trying to achieve, what are their plans, what they would like to gain and how your products and services resolve them.

 - Use ‘Blue Ocean Strategy’ to understand how you can make your competitors irrelevant.
 These days the difference you can make is through technology.

 - Using the ‘Strategic Orbit Planning Tool’, work out where you would like to be in three years time.
 What is your game plan?

 By answering these questions, you can begin to understand what you need to achieve and so you can look at the technology in your business.